How To Embrace the Idea of Your Employees Working Remotely

 The worries around hiring remote workers are genuinely understandable: your people are unsupervised so therefore how do you know they’re a) not making costly errors and b) not “getting creative” with their timesheets?

-It can be a real blessing to be able to pick the kids up from school, make their dinner and then log back on when they’ve gone to bed.
+It can be a real blessing to be able to pick the kids up from school make their dinner and then log back on when they’ve gone to bed.
 But as an employer or manager you need to know they are logging back on and putting their contracted hours in.

-It’s true that there can be external distractions when working from home (unless you’re very disciplined): you need to pop out to bring the recycling bins in and get caught by a chatty neighbor.
+It’s true that there can be external distractions when working from home (unless you’re very disciplined): You need to pop out to bring the recycling bins in and get caught by a chatty neighbor.

-But the same can be said for the office: you might have a chatty neigbour at home but it’s possible you have a chatty colleague too.
-And you can get away from your neighbour by telling them you have a work call to make.
+But the same can be said for the office: You might have a chatty neighbor at home but it’s possible you have a chatty coworker too.
+And you can get away from your neighbor by telling them you have a work call to make.

 Think that employees who want to work remotely want to do so because they can slack off and put in minimal effort?
-If that’s their approach to work, then sorry to break it to you, but they’ll be doing exactly that in the office whenever possible.
+If that’s their approach to work then sorry to break it to you but they’ll be doing exactly that in the office whenever possible.

 Think that remote workers pose a greater security risk to your documents and data?
-Providing your business takes a sensible approach to your IT and tech, the location of the employee really doesn’t matter.
+Providing your business takes a sensible approach to your IT and tech the location of the employee really doesn’t matter.

-Just as some of your staff will relish the chance to work from their kitchen table and wave goodbye to the daily commute, you’ll find that others much prefer the social aspect and structure of getting up and going to the office each day.
+Just as some of your staff will relish the chance to work from their kitchen table and wave goodbye to the daily commute you’ll find that others much prefer the social aspect and structure of getting up and going to the office each day.

 You need an IT department (or person) who takes access and controls seriously and HR systems that ensure people are working their contracted hours as well as onboarding processes and new hire checklists that are specifically geared towards remote workers.

-You also need to make sure that your HR department and your managers, supervisors and team leaders all know how to encourage engagement with your remote workers and make them feel part of the team no matter who or where they are by checking in with them - especially when they're new hires.
+You also need to make sure that your HR department and your managers supervisors and team leaders all know how to encourage engagement with your remote workers and make them feel part of the team no matter who or where they are by checking in with them - especially when they're new hires.